TechStephen/TechStephen/README.md

 ### About Me:

-Cloud and Full Stack Engineer with over half a decade of experience with Fortune 500 companies across Financial Services, Digital Strategy, and eCommerce.
-Proven expertise in AWS and Web Development, specializing in architecting Scalable Cloud Infrastructures, implementing CI/CD pipelines, Infrastructure as Code (IaC), Containerization, and developing Responsive Web Applications.
+DevOps and Cloud Engineer with over half a decade of experience in Fortune 500 companies across Financial Services, Digital Strategy, and eCommerce.
+Proven expertise in Cloud and Web Development, specializing in architecting Scalable Cloud Infrastructures, implementing CI/CD pipelines, Infrastructure as Code, Containerization, and developing Responsive Web Applications.

 ---